Official Website of the

 The most powerful moment as I started to explore what God’s call would mean for me took place during my last semester of high school when I felt drawn to and decided to participate in a program called Exodus 90.
 Honestly, I was not very good at it.
 I failed to be faithful in a lot of the stuff we were supposed to do.
 But the fact that it was hard did not change the fact that I felt like the Lord wanted me to do it.

 Even though I felt clearly that the Lord wanted me to do this program, I didn't really understand why until about halfway through the program when I had begun to despair of being able to follow through with what I had committed to.
 Bogged down in this despair, I found myself one night at home kneeling on the floor in front of a crucifix, and I was really blaming my struggle on the Lord.
-I could not understand why he would ask me to do something so difficult, and I asked him why did he expect me to do what I could not do.
+I could not understand why he would ask me to do something so difficult, and I asked him why he expected me to do what I could not do.

 It was at that low moment when I was really despairing that the words of the Lord came to me very clearly in my mind.
 “I want you to lay down your life for me as I did for you.”
 Those words immediately brought me to tears and have completely changed my life because they showed me that God truly wanted me and had intentionally chosen me for himself.
 He was asking me to give him everything that I am.
 As Jesus died on the cross for me and gave everything that he is just for my sake, he wants me to do the same for him.